cesarvr/Openshift/README.md

 ### Your First Pod

-The Pod is the minimal building blog in Openshift, represent a single application from the perspective of Openshift.
+The Pod is the minimal building blog in OpenShift, represent a single application from the perspective of OpenShift.
 But in the inside it can contain multiple resources containers, storage resources, etc.

 To create we just need to create a small template: